leafbuild/leafbuild/doc/src/dev/root_makefile_recipes.md

 Builds the `leafbuild` executable.

 ## `lint`
-Calls our good friend `clippy` to help improve code(denies warnings!).
+Calls our good friend `clippy` to help improve code.

 ## `check`
 Checks the database, by first formatting, then invoking clippy and testing.